33

 @Trilarion As far as I know, first reports of mass killings started appearing just days before the Russian army started retreating.
 At that point, the Russian army knew they may need to retreat soon.

-– michau
+– kami

-Apr 4, 2022 at 16:09
+Commented Apr 4, 2022 at 16:09

 • 1

 @michau I think that observation is selection bias due to the fact that Ukrainians could not easily observe civilians under Russian control while the Russians were still present.
 We have every reason to believe that the brutalization of civilians started on day 1, and not on day 30+.
-Apr 4, 2022 at 20:17
+Commented Apr 4, 2022 at 20:17

 • 4